William Davidson Foundation

 Erica Miller, Director of Accounting - CPA with nine years in public accounting at firms including Deloitte and Plante Moran

-Key Quote from Founder William Davidson: "I look for organizations with a clear mission and a capable team who will use the tools we give them to build something of lasting value and substance."
+Key Quote from Founder William Davidson: "I look for organisations with a clear mission and a capable team who will use the tools we give them to build something of lasting value and substance."

 Application Process & Timeline